-Description =NEGI0003S02 Number nber Item Description 1 Power condition This shows the condition when the system receives battery positive voltage (can be operated).
+Description =NEG/0003S02 · - Number Item Description 1 Power condition This shows the condition when the system receives battery positive voltage (can be operated).
 2 Fusible link The double line shows that this is a fusible link.
 The open circle shows current flow in, and the shaded circle shows current flow out.
-3 Fusible link/fuse location This shows the location of the arrangement, refer to EL-9 , "PC fusible link or fuse in the fusible link or fuse box.
-For OWER SUPPLY ROUTING".
-4 Fuse The single line shows that this The open circle shows current is a fuse. flow in, and the shaded circle shows current flow out.
-5 Current rating This shows the current rating of of the fusible link or fuse.
-6 Connectors This shows that connector E3 is female and connector M1 is male.
-The G/R wire is located in the 1A terminal of both connectors.
-Terminal number with an alphabet (1A, 5B, etc.) indicates that the connector is SMJ connector.
-Refer to "Super Multiple Junction (SMJ)", GI-18.
-7 Optional splice The open circle shows that the splice is optional depending on vehicle application.
-8 Splice The shaded circle shows that t he splice is always on the vehicle.
-9 Page crossing This arrow shows that the circuit continues to an adjacent page.
-The A will match with the A on the preceding or next page.
-10 Common connector The dotted lines between terminals show that these terminals are part of the same connector.
+3 Fusible link/fuse location This shows the location of the fusible link or fuse arrangement, refer to EL-12 , "Wiring Diagram - - [ 4 Fuse The single line shows that this is a fuse.
+The open circle shows current flow in, and the shape of the open circle shows current flow in, and the shape of the open circle shows current flow in, and the shape of the open circle shows that this is a fuse. aded circle shows current flow out. . [ 5 Current rating This shows the current rating of the fusible link or fuse. [ 6 Connectors This shows that connector E3 is female and conn The G/R wire is located in the 1A terminal of both Terminal number with an alphabet (1A, 5B, etc.) ir nector.
+Refer to "Super Multiple Junction (SMJ)", ( connectors. ndicates that the connector is SMJ con- 7 Optional splice The open circle shows that the splice is optional contact. lepending on vehicle application.
+8 Splice The shaded circle shows that the splice is always on the vehicle.
+9 Page crossing This arrow shows that the circuit continues to an at The A will match with the A on the preceding or not be a simple of the preceding or not be a simple or not be a simple of the preceding or not be a simple , , , • 10 Common connector The dotted lines between terminals show that these terminals are part of the same connector.
 11 Option abbreviation This shows that the circuit is optional depending on vehicle application.
 12 Relay This shows an internal representation of the relay.
-For details, refer to EL-7 , "STANDARD-IZED RELAY".
+For details, refer to EL-8 , "STANDARD-IZED RELAY".
 13 Connectors This shows that the connector is connected to the body or a terminal with bolt or nut.
 14 Wire color This shows a code for the color of the wire.
-B = Black W = White R = Red G = Green L = Blue Y = Yellow LG = Light Green BR = Brown OR = Orange P = Pink PU = Purple GY = Gray SB = Sky Blue CH = Dark Brown DG = Dark Green When the wire color is striped, the base color is given first, followed by the stripe color as shown below: Example: L/W = Blue with White Stripe 15 Option description This shows a description of the option abbreviation used on the page.
+B = Black W = White OR = Orange R = Red P = Pink G = Green PU = Purple L = Blue Y = Yellow LG = Light Green BR = Brown OR = Orange P = Pink PU = Purple CH = Dark Brown DG = Dark Green When the wire color is striped, the base color is given first, followed by the stripe color as shown below: Example: L/W = Blue with White Stripe 15 Option description This shows a description of the option abbreviation n used on the page.
 16 Switch This shows that continuity exists between terminals 1 and 2 when the switch is in the A position.
 Continuity exists between terminals 1 and 3 when the switch is in the B position.
 17 Assembly parts Connector terminal in component shows that it is a harness incorporated assembly.
-18 Cell code This identifies each page of the number. e wiring diagram by section, system and wiring diagram page 19 Current flow arrow Arrow indicates electric current flow, especially where the direction of standard flow (vertically downward or horizontally from left to right) is difficult to follow.
-A double arrow "
+18 Cell code This identifies each page of the wiring diagram by section, system and wiring diagram page number.
+19 Current flow arrow Arrow indicates electric current flow, especially who cally downward or horizontally from left to right) is A double arrow " shows that current can flooperation. difficult to follow.